swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 * GRCH38 primary assembly: [Homo_sapiens.GRCh38.dna_sm.primary_assembly.fa.gz](https://ftp.ensembl.org/pub/release-109/fasta/homo_sapiens/dna/Homo_sapiens.GRCh38.dna_sm.primary_assembly.fa.gz)
 * Gene Annotation : [Homo_sapiens.GRCh38.109.gtf.gz](https://ftp.ensembl.org/pub/release-109/gtf/homo_sapiens/Homo_sapiens.GRCh38.109.gtf.gz)

 You can supply links to that data directly to a galaxy history via `upload data > Paste/Fetch data`, so there's no need to download/upload large files from your computer.
-And since you'll likely want to reuse the same reference in new analyses, [its possible to copy to new histories as needed](https://training.galaxyproject.org/training-material/faqs/galaxy/histories_copy_dataset.html)
+And since you'll likely want to reuse the same reference in new analyses, [its possible to copy to new histories as needed](https://training.galaxyproject.org/training-material/faqs/galaxy/histories_copy_dataset.html).
+Note that the current configuration of StarSOLO will build a reference every time it is run, which can take some time.

 Note that STARsolo will not produce a .cloupe object for the cell loupe browser.